DataDog/hiring-engineers/answers.md

     ...integration got installed into datadog:
     <img src="http://tmp.gdwb.de/SC10.png" />

-    Additional see the datadog-agent status output related to the monitored mongodb
+    Additional see the datadog-agent status output related to the monitored mongodb:
     <img src="http://tmp.gdwb.de/SC06.png" />

     `Marginalia:`
     > In datadog.yaml the log collection got enabled and for both apps `apache` and `mongodb` configured.
     <img src="http://tmp.gdwb.de/SC07.png" />

-3) To create a custom agent script you need to add two files into `/etc/datadog`.
+3) To create a custom agent script you need to add two files into subfolders of `/etc/datadog`.
     In `../conf.d/` a `my_metic.yaml` which looks like:

     >```